Heart-centered counseling grounded in cutting-edge science

 First sessions are known as intake sessions.
 These sessions are casual and comfortable.
 The purpose is to review the initial paperwork including covering informed consent, privacy, practice policies, and a verbal history of your goals, diagnoses, past treatment, and family history.
 At times, these administrative tasks may feel more clinical in nature but this helps provide important background information about who you are.

-Does therapy work?
+Does psychotherapy work?

 What happens if I bump into you in public?